plesk/nimbusec-plesk/README.md

      -var/
      -meta.xml

+For installing the extension via zip file you can use the file [nimbusec-plesk.zip](https://github.com/cumulodev/nimbusec-plesk/releases/download/v1.0.3/nimbusec-plesk.zip) which is attached to the current release.

 ## Uninstall
 To ninstall the extension you can either remove it via the Plesk Admin Panel  or use the commandline (note: use the plesk extension id here - nimbusec-hoster-integration